 Student Teacher Placement

-Our goal is to place your child in the environment that is best for him or her and to create balanced classrooms.
+Our goal is to place your child in the environment that is best for them and to create balanced classrooms.

 When the time arrives to place students in the coming school year’s classes, the following factors are taken into consideration: